ZYinMD/marvelsnap-on-screen/maintain.md

 1. run `deno task step5`, this will tell me which cards do I need to manually put into "map.ts", which is the main source of truth of the app.

 1. right click "facts/wiki-pages" > Find in folder, search the new cards to see which show they appeared in.
-Also google it to see where it appeared.
+Also google it to see where it appeared, a useful pattern is google "xxx marvel", then go the the wikipedia page about that comic character, then go to the "In other media" section.

-   Some useful sites: if they're in MCU, search in the [fandom site](https://marvelcinematicuniverse.fandom.com), also check the [A-L](https://en.wikipedia.org/wiki/Characters_of_the_Marvel_Cinematic_Universe:_A%E2%80%93L) and [M-Z](https://en.wikipedia.org/wiki/Characters_of_the_Marvel_Cinematic_Universe:_M%E2%80%93Z) pages.
+   Some other useful sites: if they're in MCU, search in the [fandom site](https://marvelcinematicuniverse.fandom.com), also check the [A-L](https://en.wikipedia.org/wiki/Characters_of_the_Marvel_Cinematic_Universe:_A%E2%80%93L) and [M-Z](https://en.wikipedia.org/wiki/Characters_of_the_Marvel_Cinematic_Universe:_M%E2%80%93Z) pages.

-   If card is found in the .txt files, visit the wiki page in browser and Ctrl-F there, make sure it really appeared.
-Watch out for cross-overs - a cross-over episode is not an episode belonging to the main article, it's when characters of the main article went over to other shows.
-This often happened in old animated series.

 ## What to do when a new movie / tv series is released: